9 Best Mobile Banking Apps

 - Lower acceptance.
 Discover credit cards are not accepted as widely as other credit cards internationally and may not be favored by merchants due to higher processing fees.

 6. NovoNovo provides a safe place for entrepreneurs, freelancers, and small businesses, with no hidden fees.
 The business checking account through Novo is free and you can apply for an account in less than 10 minutes.
 Novo integrates with business tools QuickBooks, Xero, Slack, and more.

 - Business perks.
-Novo helps your business with discounts, including 40% off your first six months using Quickbooks, $150 credit for Google Ads, and a 100% discount for three months on Gusto.
+Novo helps your business with discounts, including 50% off your first six months using Constant Contact Plus, up to $5,000 waived in Stripe processing fees, and three months of Gusto free.

 - Business tools.
 Novo provides unlimited invoices and can accept payments directly into your account.

 - Mail physical checks.
 Unlike most online banks, Novo understands businesses may need checks and will write and mail them for you at no additional fee.
 Instead of your getting a checkbook, the bank writes and mails checks for you.

 - Almost no fees.
 Novo does not charge any fees for ATMs, ACH transfers, incoming wires, or maintenance fees.
 You will need $50 to open an account, and there is a $27 fee for insufficient funds and uncollected funds.